 Oaths are harder to impose (take more skill or more energy) the wider the audience they address when they are broken.

 It is easier to alert someone present than someone remote.
-Only the caster or designated third parties can be alerted remotely.
+Only the caster or designated individual third parties can be alerted remotely.

 Alerting the following people runs, easy to hard, in this order: